mongodb/docs/source/includes/install-hosted-server.rst

 - A Twilio API account for SMS alerting integration.
 - A Graphite hostname / port for charting the MMS server's internal health.
+- An SNMP trap receiver for periodic heartbeat traps about MMS server's internal health.

 Installation Process
 ~~~~~~~~~~~~~~~~~~~~